cdoepmann/predictor/src/traffic-control/doc/queue-discs.rst

 * ``PacketsInQueue``
 * ``BytesInQueue``

-The base class QueueDisc holds the list of attached queues, classes and filter by means of three vectors accessible through attributes (InternalQueueList, QueueDiscClassList and PacketFilterList).
+The C++ base class QueueDisc holds the list of attached queues, classes and filter by means of three vectors accessible through attributes (InternalQueueList, QueueDiscClassList and PacketFilterList).

 Internal queues are implemented as (subclasses of) Queue objects.
 A Queue stores QueueItem objects, which consist of just a Ptr<Packet>.
-Since a queue disc has to store at least the destination address and the protocol number for each enqueued packet, a new class, QueueDiscItem, is derived from QueueItem to store such additional information for each packet.
+Since a queue disc has to store at least the destination address and the protocol number for each enqueued packet, a new C++ class, QueueDiscItem, is derived from QueueItem to store such additional information for each packet.
 Thus, internal queues are implemented as Queue objects storing QueueDiscItem objects.
 Also, there could be the need to store further information depending on the network layer protocol of the packet.
-For instance, for IPv4 and IPv6 packets it is needed to separately store the header and the payload, so that header fields can be manipulated, e.g., to support ECN.
-To this end, Ipv4QueueDiscItem and Ipv6QueueDiscItem are derived from QueueDiscItem to additionally store the packet header and provide protocol specific operations such as ECN marking.
+For instance, for IPv4 and IPv6 packets it is needed to separately store the header and the payload, so that header fields can be manipulated, e.g., to support Explicit Congestion Notification as defined in RFC 3168.
+To this end, subclasses ``Ipv4QueueDiscItem`` and ``Ipv6QueueDiscItem`` are derived from ``QueueDiscItem`` to additionally store the IP header and provide protocol specific operations such as ECN marking.

-Classes are implemented via the QueueDiscClass class, which just consists of a pointer to the attached queue disc.
+Classes (in the Linux sense of the term) are implemented via the QueueDiscClass class, which consists of a pointer to the attached queue disc.
 Such a pointer is accessible through the QueueDisc attribute.
 Classful queue discs needing to set parameters for their classes can subclass QueueDiscClass and add the required parameters as attributes.